 Yes, I am a sucker, a real one and stupid.
 During all my “experimentation”.
 I made zfs datasets for all the important folders, those I had cleaned (/lib, /usr, …).
 And they are missing for the startup.

-I fix that and recreate /var/tmp.
-Reboot once again.
+I fix that and recreate /var/tmp

 The miracle

-At this reboot sshd found the mandatory libraries, /var/tmp and it worked.
+and it worked.
 I can get connected to the entire machine again. \o/

 Some other fix

 The encrypted zpool was not mounted in the right place.
-I reboot once again, fix the altroot problem for the zpool, issue a last reboot -r and… YES.
+I reboot once again, fix the altroot problem for the zpool, issue a last reboot -r

 It works and the jails start as expected.